FOR THE WEEK OF April 15, 2019

 The oracles have been offering people help and wise, genial guidance for generations.
 It will tell you what challenges and opportunities you are likely to face if you take a particular path, and how you can negotiate the obstacles you meet.
 This is the opposite of 'fortune telling'.
 Being told what will happen, as if your own choices had nothing to do with the outcome, is deeply disempowering.
 The I Ching tells seekers what effects their choices will have, and helps them to develop strategies to achieve their goals.

 One needs to apply wisdom received in this post to upcoming events as they unfold during the coming week.

-The image of THE WANDERER.
+The image of THE MARRYING MAIDEN.

 Thus the superior man

 In the light of the eternity of the end.